I’ve read dozens of personal finance and investing books that tout the merits of indexing investing.

 Where is all this leading to?

-While I believe in indexing I also believe in some active investing, in dividend investing in particular, because you can add companies and sectors to augment your passive investing approach.
+While I believe and practice index investing I also believe in some active stock selection because you can add companies and sectors to augment your passive investing approach.

 Value from Dividend Advisor